 Timing: The notice of cessation of a disability must be provided within 30 days after the date of the Social Security Administration's determination that disability has ceased.
-This means that the notice of disability must be postmarked or hand delivered to the person at the address indicated below no later than the last day of the 30-day notice period described above.
-Form: Notice of disability cessation must be in writing and must include all of the following information: The name of the plan The name and address of the Participant or former Participant who is or was covered under the plan The qualifying event that started COBRA coverage (must be a Participant's termination of employment or reduction in hours) The date that the Participant's termination of employment or reduction of hours happened The name(s) and address(es) of all Qualified Beneficiary(ies) who had a loss of coverage due to the Participant's termination of employment or reduction in hours. elected COBRA when it was offered, and have COBRA coverage in effect at the time of the notice The name of the previously disabled Qualified Beneficiary The date that the Qualified Beneficiary ceased to be disabled according to the Social Security Administration determination The date that the Social Security Administration made its determination that disability has ceased be included with the notice of disability ceasing.

-Address: Mail notice to:

-Fairbanks North Star Borough Human Resources Department 907 Terminal Street PO Box 71267 Fairbanks, AK 99707-1267
+This means that the notice of disability must be postmarked, or hand delivered to the person at the address indicated below no later than the last day of the 30-day notice period described above.
+Form: Notice of disability cessation must be in writing and must include all of the following information: The name of the plan The name and address of the Participant or former Participant who is or was covered under the plan The qualifying event that started COBRA coverage (must be a Participant's termination of employment or reduction in hours) The date that the Participant's termination of employment or reduction of hours happened The name(s) and address(es) of all Qualified Beneficiary(ies) who had a loss of coverage due to the Participant's termination of employment or reduction in hours, elected COBRA when it was offered, and have COBRA coverage in effect at the time of the notice The name of the previously disabled Qualified Beneficiary The date that the Qualified Beneficiary ceased to be disabled according to the Social Security Administration determination The date that the Social Security Administration made its determination that disability has ceased The name and contact information for the individual sending the notice A copy of the Social Security Administration's determination of disability cessation must be included with the notice of disability ceasing.
+Address: Mail notice to: Fairbanks North Star Borough Human Resources Department 907 Terminal Street PO Box 71267 Fairbanks, AK 99707-1267